Wellingborough: Services

 Several NHS centres provide health care facilities, with Isebrook Hospital being equipped for procedures such as large X-Rays and neurological investigations, and long-term care, that are not catered for by primary care surgeries.
 Accident & Emergency (A&E), maternity, and surgical issues are mainly covered by Kettering General Hospital.
-The Air Ambulance is provided by Warkshire and Northamptonshire Air Ambulance service.
+The Air Ambulance is provided by Warwickshire and Northamptonshire Air Ambulance service.
 A petition signed by thousands of local residents in the towns of Wellingborough and Rushden for a new A&E to be built in Wellingborough was handed to 10 Downing Street (when Prime Minister Gordon Brown was in power), by local MP Peter Bone on 10 February 2010.

 Five Wells Prison is based in Wellingborough.